codepath/Code-Of-Conduct/README.md

 **Reporting**

-Please report any issues, concerns or violations to `@mods` group on slack or directly to <contact@codepath.com>.
+Please report any issues, concerns or violations directly to <report@codepath.org> or anyone in the `@mods` group on Slack.